Cyanjiner/EdTM/notebooks/README.md

-eric_data_prep.ipynb details the ERIC data. edOJS.ipynb details the application set of unknown education articles published using Open Journal Systems (OJS).
+eric_data_prep.ipynb details the ERIC data used to pre-train the embedded topic model. edOJS.ipynb details the held-out application set of unknown education articles published using Open Journal Systems (OJS).